-Policy Number Education & Outreach WHPA-A-v.10 threat, within five (5) years of the date the Source Protection Plan comes into effect, the City of Hamilton, in collaboration with the Conservation Authority, is requested to continue and broaden education and outreach programs.
-The programs should inform landowners about the proper disposal of toxic chemicals, the operation and maintenance of sewage systems, and the benefits of installing effluent filters, performing tank inspections, and having tanks regularly pumped out.
-CH-CW-3.5 Existing/Future Specify Action WHPA-A-v.10 To ensure existing and future onsite sewage systems cease to be, or never become, significant drinking water threats, where this activity is, or would be, a significant drinking water threat, the City of Hamilton shall implement an onsite sewage system maintenance inspection program subject to the requirements of the Ontario Building Code within vulnerable areas.
-CH-NB-3.6 Existing Incentive Program WHPA-A-v.10 To assist landowners in reducing the risks to drinking water sources where existing onsite sewage systems and onsite sewage system holding tanks are significant threats, the Ministry of the Environment, Conservation and Parks is requested to provide ongoing funding through the Ontario Drinking Water Stewardship Program or a similar program for onsite sewage system upgrades, replacements, decommissioning of unused systems, and for connection to municipal systems.
+Policy Identifier 2.2 - Onsite Sewage Works Existing Incentive Program WHPA-A-v.10 significant drinking water threats, the Ministry of the Environment, Conservation and Parks is requested to provide ongoing funding through the Ontario Drinking Water Stewardship Program or a similar program for onsite sewage system upgrades, replacements, decommissioning of unused systems, and for connection to municipal systems.
 If funding is provided, the Conservation Authority shall implement the incentive program.
-CH-CW-3.7 Existing Incentive Program WHPA-A-v.10 To assist landowners with improvements to onsite sewage systems and onsite sewage system holding tanks required under the onsite sewage systems maintenance inspection program implemented where onsite sewage systems are significant threats and in accordance with the Ontario Building Code Act , the City of Hamilton shall consider the creation of a financial assistance program designed in a manner that allows the work to be completed as required, and the landowner to repay the cost over time.
-CH-MC-3.8 Existing/Future Prescribed Instr.
-WHPA-A-v.10 To ensure any existing or new sanitary sewer and pipes cease to be or never become significant drinking water threats, where such an activity is, or would be, a significant drinking water threat, the Ministry of the Environment, Conservation and Parks shall ensure that Environmental Compliance Approvals required for sanitary sewers and pipes are prepared/amended to incorporate conditions that, when implemented, will ensure that they do not become a risk to drinking water.
+CH-CW-3.7 Existing Incentive Program WHPA-A-v.10 To ensure that any Existing onsite sewage works cease to be significant drinking water threats, where these activities are significant drinking water threats, and to assist landowners with improvements required under the onsite sewage systems maintenance inspection program implemented in accordance with the Ontario Building Code Act, 1992 , the City of Hamilton shall consider the creation of a financial assistance program designed in a manner that allows the work to be completed as required, and the landowner to repay the cost over time.

+Policy Identifier 2.5 - Wastewater collection facilities and associated parts: sanitary sewers 2.7 - Wastewater collection facilities and associated parts: sewage pumping station or lift station wet well, a holding tank or a tunnel CH-MC-3.8 To ensure that any Existing or Future: i. sanitary sewers; or Existing/Future Prescribed Instr.
+WHPA-A-v.10 ii. sewage pumping station or lift station wet well, a holding tank or a tunnel VVHPA-A-V.10 cease to be, or never become, significant drinking water threats, where these activities are, or would be, significant drinking water threats, the Ministry of the Environment, Conservation and Parks shall prepare or review and, where necessary, amend Environmental Compliance Approvals to incorporate appropriate terms and conditions.
 The conditions may include requirements for the proponent/applicant to undertake regular maintenance and inspections.

+Policy Identifier 2.8 - Wastewater treatment facilities and associated parts CH-MC-3.9 To ensure that any Existing or Future wastewater treatment Existing/Future facilities and associated parts cease to be, or never become significant drinking water threats, where these activities are, or

-CH-MC-3.9 Existing/Future Prescribed Instr.
-WHPA-A-v.10 To ensure existing or future sewage treatment plants effluent discharges, bypasses, or the storage of sewage, cease to be or never become significant drinking water threats, the Ministry of the Environment, Conservation and Parks shall prepare/amend the environmental compliance approvals to incorporate conditions that, when implemented, will ensure they do not become a risk to drinking water.
+Policy Identifier 2.8 - Wastewater treatment facilities and associated parts Prescribed Instr.
+WHPA-A-v.10 would be, significant drinking water threats, the Ministry of the Environment, Conservation and Parks shall prepare or review and, where necessary, amend Environmental Compliance Approvals to incorporate appropriate terms and conditions.
 The conditions may include strict criteria for effluent quality, appropriate sizing to reduce bypasses, in addition to inspections and proactive maintenance of the works to prevent leaks.
-CH-MC-3.10 Future Prescribed Instr.
-To ensure the future discharge of stormwater from a stormwater management facility never becomes a significant drinking water threat the Ministry of the Environment, Conservation and Parks shall prepare/ amend the environmental compliance